PacificCommunity/ofp-sam-vast-utils/README.md

 Versions 1.1.0 & 1.2.0 contain the accesory functions used to create the standardized CPUE for the 2020 WCPFC stock assessments of BET and YFT.
 The utility functions are meant to interface with James-Thorson-NOAA/VAST (3.3.0) and James-Thorson-NOAA/FishStatsUtils (2.5.0).

+Versions 1.3.0 contain the accesory functions used to create the standardized CPUE for the 2021 WCPFC stock assessments southwest Pacific Ocean swordfish.
+The utility functions are meant to interface with James-Thorson-NOAA/VAST (3.7.1) and James-Thorson-NOAA/FishStatsUtils (2.9.1).